Launchpad, Darkwing Duck and Gosalyn stand before the title character in Negaduck

 Bushroot and The Muddlefoots are playing themselves as actors, the latter are forced to play acting roles they don’t suit, under a strict contract.
 Their performances are very wooden and self conscious, making it clear that they are not invested in their characters.
 Bushroot is reconfigured as an environment protecting hero throughout (under different guises), with Darkwing and/or the Muddlefoots as villains.
 The Muddlefoots play one dimensional, evil eco villains; greedy property developers bent on building condos on Bushroot’s nature land.
 It is reiterated with a straight face how they have “absolutely no redeeming values whatsoever”.
 They justify their actions, siding with authority.
 At one point, the TV creators give Bushroot guns with bullets as weapons, to which he questions his own principles in this reimagining of the show.

 There are several scenarios that are variations of this theme, in different TV formats, including a courtroom/medical drama hybrid (imagine if L.A.
-Law and Doogie Howser, M.D. collided), as well as a live children’s show featuring puppet theatre, which births a running gag involving custard pies and the word aardvark.
+Law and Doogie Howser, M.D. collided), as well as a very Howdy Doody style live children’s show featuring puppet theatre, which births a running gag involving custard pies and the word aardvark.
 There’s even a game show called Earth of Consequences, which ends with an apt phone in from Honker, in which he takes a nuanced, moderate view of environmental concerns.
 This is a grown up contrast to the simplification of these issues as seen in Rockwell’s TV shows.
 It finishes with an impossible, absurdist visual solution that cleverly holds to account the idea of exploiting eco concerns for TV ratings.

 As with Twitching Channels and Comic Book Capers, this is another example of an episode that feels deceptively random and without structure or consequence, but is meticulously written.
 At one point the episode fades out from a cliffhanger and fades up to Darkwing and Gosalyn riding through the street, with the previous event forgotten.
 It’s a move into the third act, but purposefully feels like it’s without motivation.
 We then see Darkwing roll the previously edited conclusion in front of studio head Mr. Dizzy, which is a mega-mix of all the show formats combined.
 Darkwing’s entrance, swinging atop a church bell for no reason, is laugh out loud funny.

 Rockwell is heard over the telephone to Mr. Dizzy, mentioning about his aspirations to make live action, referring to the Disney characters as “a bunch of barnyard refugees”.
 It says a lot about the attitudes towards animation at the time, especially Disney, which was heading from strength to strength as a major film studio.
-Mr. Dizzy, seen in a screening room during the climax, speaks and talks like a cartoon version of Michael Eisner, CEO of Disney at the time.
+Mr. Dizzy, seen in a screening room during the climax, speaks and looks like a cartoon version of Michael Eisner, CEO of Disney at the time.

 There are other great moments, such as a Mushroom zombies conjured by Gosalyn and a returning joke where Darkwing is mistaken for Donald Duck.
 This pays off wonderfully.